These constitute the main draws to the Victoria Falls region, awe-inspiring views and a rich history.

 Shoulder seasons (April/May and September/October) offer a balance of good water levels and accessible activities.

 Cooler, drier weather.
-Excellent for wildlife viewing as animals gather at water sources.
+Excellent for wildlife viewing as animals gather at where water comes from.
 Clear skies common.

 Hotter, humid, with heavy rains.
 Lush greenery.
 Birdlife abundant.
-Lower visitor numbers.
+Lower the number of visitors.

 Average daily temperatures range from 20-30°C (68-86°F), with hotter peaks in the wet season.